 - Prepare the interpreter for the meeting; if you have an agenda, previous meeting notes, a presentation and/or other things that will be shared through the meeting; send these to the Interpreter a couple of days (at least!) before the meeting, so that they are equipped with the language use and terminology.

-- Check that the Interpreter has their desktop or laptop plugged in their router via an Ethernet cable to ensure the connection is smooth throughout the meeting.
-This will avoid any pixilation of Sign Language.
+- Check that the Interpreter has their desktop or laptop plugged into their router via an Ethernet cable to ensure the connection is smooth throughout the meeting.
+This will avoid any pixelation of Sign Language.

 - To avoid background noise, ensure that all microphones are muted apart from the person who is speaking.